We will also check the last 5 years of your tenancy records. This includes your rent history, any issues of antisocial behaviour and references.

-Our ambition is to provide 1,500 high quality new council homes by March 2025 to address the housing shortage in Leeds and to improve the lives of our tenants.
+Our ambition is to increase the number of affordable homes in Leeds through the provision of new or additional council homes to address the housing shortage in Leeds and to improve the lives of our tenants.

 1. Introduction

-The LCC New Build Lettings Policy (NBLP) sits alongside the council’s main lettings policy.
-It covers new build homes built or acquired by the council.
+The Hough Top and Acquisitions New Build Lettings Policy (HALP) sits alongside the council’s main lettings policy.
+It covers the new build homes at Hough Top, Pudsey and new build properties acquired for general needs allocations by the council.
 This policy does not cover extra care schemes, supported housing schemes or individual buy back properties which are allocated using different criteria.
 It does not cover housing association new builds homes.
-The NBLP came into effect in May 2020 and applies to new build homes over a 5-year period.
+The Hough Top and acquisitions new build lettings policy came into effect in May 2025 and applies to these new build homes over a 5-year period.

-Previous council new builds (pre-2020) were let through bespoke local lettings policies.
-All new build policies will revert to Leeds City Council’s main lettings policy 5 years after completion.
+Previous council new builds (pre-2025) were let through the New Build Lettings Policy, all new build policies will revert to Leeds City Council’s main lettings policy 5 years after completion.

 2. Aims of the NBLP

-The objective of the NBLP is to deliver sustainable lettings, create stable and balanced communities as well as reward existing council tenants within the regeneration areas across the city.
+The objective of the HALP is to deliver sustainable lettings, create stable and balanced communities as well as reward existing council tenants within the regeneration areas across the city.

 3. Advertising New Build Homes